There is more to entrepreneurship than just the business itself, and becoming a successful entrepreneur is not as easy as eating cake.

 How responsible are you?
 Is your drive strong enough?

 Running a business can wear you down emotionally.
 So, how strong are you?
-You must examine your strengths and your weaknesses before make that decision to be an entrepreneur.
+You must examine your strengths and your weaknesses before making that decision to be an entrepreneur.

 Some business owners burn out quickly from having to carry all the responsibility for the success of their business on their own shoulders.
 Strong motivation will help you survive slowdowns and periods of burnout.